YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 In order to trace the issues relations to userstories, features and tests or any other objects I wanto to be able to access the related objects to an issue by means of a link

+#### 2.2.1.
+Generic search for items from a single entity ( table )

+As a team member
+In order to be able to find all the items from a single entity I want to be search for those items from the UI of the application by using a single omnibox UI interface.

+#### 2.2.2.
+Generic list for the searched items from a single entity ( table )

+As a team member
+In order to be able to list and review all the items from a single entity I want to be able to review the searched items for those items from the UI of the application by using a single label forms like interface

+##### 2.2.2.1.
+Generic list labels for the searched items from a single entity ( table )

+As a team member
+In order to be able to list and review all the items from a single entity I want to be able to review the searched items for those items from the UI of the application by using a single label forms like interface

+##### 2.2.2.2.
+Generic cloud list for the searched items from a single entity ( table )

+As a team member
+In order to be able to list and review all the items from a single entity I want to be able to review the searched items for those items from the UI of the application by using a single tag cloud like interface

+#### 2.2.3.
+Generic create capability from UI for new items from a single entity ( table )

+As a team member
+In order to be able to create new items from a single entity I want to be able to create new items from the UI of the application by using a simple form.

+#### 2.2.4.
+Generic edit capability from UI for existing items from a single entity ( table )

+As a team member
+In order to be able to edit existing items from a single entity I want to be able to edit those  items from the UI of the application by using a simple form.

+#### 2.2.5.
+Generic delete capability from UI for existing items from a single entity ( table )

+As a team member
+In order to be able to delete existing items from a single entity I want to be able to edit those  items from the UI of the application by using a simple form.

 ### 2.3.
 Measure success